top of page

 With Cameron’s most inappropriate social media photo and caption on full 42” display at 1080p high definition, Jeannine yelled for Cameron to come to the bar.
 Jeannine and I were seated in the front of the main bar and Cameron seated herself on the dogleg side.
 Cameron immediately saw the pink elephant in the room and just stared at the screen.

-Although I was clear Jeannine had wanted to do most of the talking, sometime into Jeannine’s monologue about the social media smut, Jeannine looked to me to explain, from a father’s perspective, why the social media photos were so inappropriate.
-Cameron’s face became swollen red - fueled with anger.
+Although I clearly understood Jeannine wanted to do most of the talking, sometime into Jeannine’s monologue about the social media smut, Jeannine looked to me to explain, from a father’s perspective, why the social media photos were so inappropriate.
+Cameron’s face became swollen red with a sharp scowl across her brow.

 Kids.
 At 14 they think that when parents find out their misbehavior online, it’s because their parents were just snooping.
 Gotta love it.
 But this kid?
-This kid wasn’t questioning why her misbehavior was discovered, but why her misbehavior was even being questioned.
-She had been raised to do, act and say whatever she wanted - with impunity.
+This kid wasn’t questioning why her misbehavior was discovered.
+This kid was questioning why her misbehavior was even being questioned.

 “Cameron,” I said, “this is out there for the entire world to see.
 You’ve published it on the World Wide Web and you KNOW that.”